Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, services run 434 times daily across all routes, resulting in about 86 weekly trips per individual stop.
+On average, there are 434 daily trips across all routes, which translates to approximately 86 weekly trips per individual stop.

 Frequently Asked Questions - Transport